-The Lulo partners are also well advanced with a systematic drilling and sampling program to locate the primary kimberlite sources of the exceptional alluvial diamonds.
+Lucapa and its Lulo partners are also conducting a continuous kimberlite drilling program to identify the source or sources of the exceptional alluvial diamonds.

-Drilling is also planned in 2018 at the Orapa Area F project in Botswana’s prolific Orapa diamond field.
+In Botswana, Lucapa is seeking approvals to drill kimberlite targets at the Orapa Area F project within the prolific Orapa diamond field.